varunkumardev/amitmerchant1990.github.io/_posts/2019-6-10-invokable-classes-php.md

 ```

 As you can see, class `Butterfly` is an invocalble class which can be callable by any function.
 In this case, we've passed the object of the class `Butterfly` directly to the `sparkle` method as an argument which is of type `Callable`.
 And this when `_invoke` method will be called.

+{:.you-may-like}
+> You may also like: [This is why PHP don't have multiple inheritance](/this-is-why-php-dont-have-multiple-inheritance/)

 ## Usecases for Invokalble classes